Table of Contents

 MRP: Push system, pushes material into production to meet future needs

-JIT: Pull system, material is pulled through production by subsequent (using) work centers.
+JIT: Pull system, the material is pulled through production by subsequent (using) work centers.

 a.
-For pure repetitive manufacturing situation, use JIT or MRP Type I
+For pure repetitive manufacturing situations, use JIT or MRP Type I

 b.
 For batch manufacturing, use a hybrid of MRP Type II & JIT

 c.
 For job shop, batch-oriented, non-repetitive, use MRP; Kanban system will no work